highered-esricanada/arcgis-notebooks-tutorial/README.md

 4. Open the `notebook_basics.aprx` project file located in the `notebook_basics` folder in ArcGIS Pro.
 In the Catalog pane, expand the Folders item, then the `notebook_basics`, then right-click on the `arcgispro_notebook.ipynb` file and choose 'Add To Project'.
 Expand the 'Notebooks' item in the Catalog pane, then double-click on the notebook file to open it.
 5. Once the notebook is opened in ArcGIS Pro, you can follow its workflow by executing the code cells as described in step 3 above, or optionally choose 'Restart & Run All' option from the 'Kernel' menu.
 Before selecting 'Restart & Run All,' ensure that the Major Crime Indicator has been added to your content, as described in "Accessing layers in an active Map" Section of the notebook.
 [Add Crime Indicator Data](notebook_basics/arcgispro_notebook.ipynb)

-***Note1:*** *If you can't view the Map and the Notebook side by side, you can dock the Jupyter Notebook next to ArcGIS Pro by dragging and aligning the windows manually.*
+***Note1:*** *If you can't view the Map and the Notebook side by side, you can dock the Notebook next to ArcGIS Pro by dragging and aligning the windows manually.*

 ***Note2:*** *Some of the code in this notebook includes processes that consume credits with ArcGIS Online services, and some may take a long time to execute.
 If you prefer to skip any of these steps, do not choose the ‘Restart & Run All’ option from the ‘Kernel’ menu, and refer to the corresponding instructions included in the notebook.*